 Dangers & Annoyances

-There is nowhere in Libya that is currently considered safe to travel.
+Many foreign governments advise that travel in Libya is currently unsafe.
 Terrorist attacks and the threat of kidnapping remain extremely high across the country.
 Although fighting is not constant everywhere, car bombings and the escalation of tensions into outright military conflict are a serious risk.

 220V to 240V AC, 50Hz; plugs are mostly of the mainland-European two-pin type, although the three-pin UK plugs are also common.